 My Testing Results

-I purchased the PowerCore 10000 PD in mid March.
+I purchased the PowerCore 10000 PD in mid-March.
 So I expect I received one of the models with the issue.
 So I tested it against an Atom PD 1.
-As well as a list compatible Anker charger.
+As well as a list of compatible Anker charger.
 And an AUKEY and ZMI charger.

-But I did find one thing that was odd.
-Across all chargers the power draw while at 0-25% was half as much power as it should have been.
+But I did find one odd thing.
+Across all chargers, the power draw while at 0-25% was half as much power as it should have been.
 All four chargers showed a lower draw rate during that time.
 And all four chargers should a jump up in charge rate after 25%.